xpipe-io/xpipe/DEVELOPMENT.md

 ## Setup

-You need to have an up-to-date version of X-Pipe installed on your local system in order to properly run X-Pipe in a development environment.
+You need to have an up-to-date version of XPipe installed on your local system in order to properly run XPipe in a development environment.
 This is due to the fact that some components are only included in the release version and not in this repository.
-X-Pipe is able to automatically detect your local installation and fetch the required components from it when it is run in a development environment.
+XPipe is able to automatically detect your local installation and fetch the required components from it when it is run in a development environment.

 ## Building and Running